Snow Shoveling Safety Tips

 - Wear layers.
 Dress in layers and remove them as you get warm to help maintain a comfortable body temperature.

 - Stay hydrated.
 Drink plenty of water to stay hydrated while shoveling.

-A national study² found that the most common shoveling-related injuries were to the lower back.
-Cardiac-related injuries account for only 7% of all injuries, but they were the most serious in nature.
-If you do not exercise on a regular basis, are middle-aged or older, or have any health conditions, such as heart disease or high blood pressure, you should check with your doctor before doing any strenuous shoveling.
+If you don't exercise on a regular basis, are middle-aged or older, or have any health conditions, such as heart disease or high blood pressure, you should check with your doctor before doing any strenuous shoveling.
 Consider using a snow blower or snow removal service as an alternative means of snow removal.

 Snow and Ice Removal Requirements

 Snow and ice not only pose a potential risk to you but also to others.
 As a property owner, you're responsible for making a reasonable effort to keep public walking areas around your property clear of snow and ice.
 Pre-treating your walkways and other paved surfaces with an anti-icing product can help make snow and ice removal easier.